 - Bring lots of water with you!
 Your kids’ teeth are going to be bathed in acid from all that candy, and water helps buffer the acid attack.
 The best part?
 Your kids will be thirsty from eating all that candy, and will be relieved you thought to bring water.
 Here’s a tip if you get trick-or-treaters: Keep mini water bottles on ice in a cooler and pass them out chilled.
 Try it and I promise you’ll be a favorite house on the block—the chilled water will re energize both kids and parents and keeps everyone going!

 - Use leftover candy for science experiments: Did you know you can use leftover candy for science?
 We never did this with our girls, but if we’d known about it, we would have!
-If you search Google for “leftover Halloween candy science experiments” there are tons of great ideas.
+Search Google for “leftover Halloween candy science experiments” for tons of great ideas.

-- Don’t brush right after: It may be counterintuitive, but you want your kids to drink plenty of water and wait at least 30 to 45 minutes after a candy binge before brushing.
+- Don’t brush right after: It may be counterintuitive, but you want your kids to drink plenty of water right away, then wait at least 30 to 45 minutes after a candy binge before brushing.
 The acids in candy temporarily weaken enamel, and brushing right after will irreparably damage that enamel.

 It’s Not As Simple as Cavities and Sugar